adheeshc/Visual-Odometry/README.md

 The dataset used is the Oxford Dataset courtesy of Oxford’s Robotics Institute which if downloaded directly requires further pre-processing

-- The input images are in Bayer format which have to be converted to RGB scal
+- The input images are in Bayer format which have to be converted to RGB scale
 - The image has to be undistorted

 However, to speed up the processing, I have already done the same and saved them in a folder FRAMES which can be taken direclty from the folder Datasets.
 I have also converted to grayscale as it is easier to process in one channel.